 Panasonic 4K HDR TVs 2019

 GX920 / GX940 4K HDR LED (available in 75 inches): The only LED set packing in the new HCX Pro processor, and available only in 75 inches for those after a truly big picture.
 The single size might seem limiting, but Panasonic is expecting most people after a premium TV to make the move to OLED.
-GX920 in the UK, GX940 in the EU and Canada, and scheduled for release in May.
+GX920 in the UK, GX940 in the EU and Canada.

 GX700 LED (available in 40, 50, 58, 65 inches): A 4K HDR television without the bells and whistles – meaning you won’t get support for Dolby Atmos, Dolby Vision, the likes of Alexa and Google Assistant, or the more advanced Home Screen 4.0 smart interface.
-Expect a sharp price drop from the GX800, and a release date around June.
+Expect a sharp price drop from the GX800.

 Panasonic Full HD TVs 2019